Approximate and discrete Euclidean vector bundles: Introduction

 When $B$ is a paracompact topological space and $\U$ is a countable open cover, we define maps between the sets, as follows:

-Here, a sub or superscript with a constant $c$ at an arrow tip indicates that the map sends one kind of $\epsilon$-approximate vector bundle to another kind of $c\epsilon$-approximate vector bundle.
+Here, a sub- or superscript with a constant $c$ at an arrow tip indicates that the map sends one kind of $\epsilon$-approximate vector bundle to another kind of $c\epsilon$-approximate vector bundle.
+The maps $\atl$ and $\bw$ are defined in \cref{section-cocycles-and-local-trivializations}, the map $\av$ is defined in \cref{atlas-to-class-construction}, and the map $\vv$ is defined in \cref{main-thm-class-map}, which, in particular, also implies that the diagram above commutes when going from top left to bottom right.
+In \cref{approximate-equivalence} we describe a way in which $\atl$ and $\bw$ are approximate inverses of each other.

 By a result of Tinarrage (\cite[Lemma~2.1]{tinarrage}), there is a bijection $\pi_* : \hcont{B}{\GR{d}^{\epsilon}} \to \hcont{B}{\GR{d}}$ whenever $\epsilon \leq \sqrt{2}/2$.
 In particular, when $\epsilon \leq 1/2$, the composite